lostintransaction/lostintransaction.github.io/_src/posts/2014-03-14-deriving-a-bitcoin-public-key-from-a-private-key.md

 I've been wondering about the relationship between Bitcoin private keys, public keys, and addresses.
-This post and the ones following will explore the steps needed to go from a Bitcoin private key to a public address.
-This first post explores how to derive a Bitcoin public key from a private key.
+This post and the ones following will explore, step by step, how to go from a Bitcoin private key to a public address.
+This first post explores how to derive a public key from a private key.

 <!-- more -->